mcandre/unmake/PARSING.md

 ### Mitigation

-* Rename GNU-specific makefiles to like `GNUmakefile`, for clarity.
 * Consider moving complex logic to a separate makefile, script, or compiled application.
+* For clarity, consider renaming GNU-specific makefiles to `GNUmakefile`